-The Fellowship now raises more than $110 million per year—mostly from Christians—and has nearly two million supporters and advocates.
-The Fellowship, with offices in Jerusalem, Chicago, Toronto, and Seoul (and soon in Australia), has raised more than $800 million for this work.
+The Fellowship now raises more than $120 million per year—mostly from Christians—and has nearly two million supporters and advocates.
+The Fellowship, with offices in Jerusalem, Chicago, Toronto, and Seoul, has raised more than $900 million for this work.

 The Fellowship has provided humanitarian aid to millions of people in more than 20 countries, and its robust communications network—including teaching, television and radio programs, and web contacts—reaches many millions more in some 100 countries each day, creating an enormous groundswell of aid and good will.

 Through programs of direct assistance such as food, medicines, blankets and heat for disadvantaged individuals and families in Israel, The Fellowship provides humanitarian aid to 1.4 million people in need worldwide, including the elderly, Holocaust survivors, children, and victims of terror.
-Through its On Wings of Eagles program, The Fellowship has enabled more than 700,000 Jews from around the world to immigrate to Israel (make aliyah) and move toward stable lives in the land of their fathers.
+Through its On Wings of Eagles program, The Fellowship has enabled more than 723,000 Jews to immigrate to Israel (make aliyah) and move toward stable lives in the land of their forefathers.
 Thousands more are helped through dozens of security projects funded by The Fellowship around the world.
-Many of the poorest Jewish families in the world live in the nations of the former Soviet Union and small Jewish communities worldwide, where The Fellowship helps more than 375,000 of these people through vital food and supplies each year.
+Many of the poorest Jewish families in the world live in the nations of the former Soviet Union and small Jewish communities worldwide, where The Fellowship helps more than 567,000 of these people by providing vital food and supplies each year.

 Emergency and basic needs in Israel

-Aid to impoverished and orphaned children for Rosh Hashanah, food packages for holidays, vouchers for food, food for impoverished and orphaned children, seven soup kitchens (150,000 meals), meals for firemen during the Carmel fires, heating for the elderly, funds for emergency basic needs, aid for families suffering from Carmel fire damage, support for IDF widows and orphans
+Clothing to impoverished and orphaned children for Passover and Rosh Hashanah, food packages for holidays, vouchers for food, hot meals for needy schoolchildren, 21 soup kitchens (serving 1,100,000 meals a year), heating for the elderly, funds for emergency basic needs, backpacks and school supplies for indigent students, support for IDF widows and orphans of fallen soldiers

-Programs for the elderly (day centers and clubs), help in moving families toward self-sufficiency, programs for women (assistance for poor, abused, and single mothers), assistance with access to immigrant services, professional training for Ethiopian immigrants, professional training for young adults (dental assistants, nurses), academic studies for graduates of IDF fighting units (Impact), 19 spiritual centers, Haggadahs (books for Passover) for Ethiopian immigrants in assimilation centers
+Programs for the elderly (day centers and clubs), help in moving families toward self-sufficiency, programs for women (assistance for poor, abused, and single mothers), assistance with access to immigrant services, professional training for Ethiopian immigrants, professional training for young adults (dental assistants, nurses’ aides), academic scholarships for graduates of IDF fighting units, 16 spiritual centers, Hebrew-Amharic Bibles and Passover seders for new immigrants

-Aid for orphans, special programs in the community, food for homeless and at-risk youth, centers for the community (children-at-risk warm houses and Fellowship houses), five children’s villages, immigrant youth-movement program, help for youth village after the fire in Carmel, pre-military preparatory programs, beds and basic furniture for children living in poverty
+Aid for orphans and foster children, special programs in the community, food for homeless and at-risk youth, children-at-risk warm houses and fellowship houses, six children’s villages, immigrant youthmovement program, pre-military preparatory programs, beds and basic furniture for children living in poverty

 Security-related emergency needs

-Aid to hospitals: MRI and respiration equipment, emergency centers, renovation of public bomb shelters, placement of portable bomb shelters in the south, basic needs for residents taking shelter in bomb shelters (blankets, mattresses), soldiers’ welfare: vouchers for clothing, soldiers' dignity: products for soldiers’ homes, assistance for Ethiopian immigrant soldiers, city with no violence program, four fire trucks for northern Israel
+Aid to hospitals, emergency centers and first-responders, renovation of public bomb shelters, placement of portable bomb shelters in the south, basic needs for residents taking shelter in bomb shelters (blankets, mattresses), soldiers’ welfare: vouchers for clothing, soldiers’ dignity: products for soldiers’ homes, assistance for Ethiopian immigrant soldiers, city with no violence program

 Basic emergency needs outside Israel

-Food, medical aid and medicines, medical aid for children, clothing and food for children, food and summer camps for school children, medical center in Moscow, security for Jewish institutions worldwide, help in bringing immigrants to Israel, aid to the camp in Gundar, Ethiopia
+Food, medical aid and medicines for needy elderly, medical services, clothing and food for impoverished children, summer camps for children of working parents, medical center in Moscow, security for Jewish institutions worldwide, help in bringing immigrants to Israel, aid to the transit camp in Gondar, Ethiopia

 Rabbi Yechiel Eckstein, founder and president of the International Fellowship of Christians and Jews, has devoted more than 35 years to building bridges of understanding between Christians and Jews and broad support for the State of Israel.
 He is recognized as the world’s leading Jewish authority on evangelical Christians.